Loading this page

 Even a strong contact centre struggles during spikes in demand, seasonal surges, after-hours periods, and overflow moments.

 The win is not cool AI.
-The win is tighter conversion and lower service friction.
-British Gas would reduce abandoned calls, shorten time-to-book, improve engineer utilisation, and capture more of the demand it already paid to generate.
+The scenario would test whether configured intake and follow-up can reduce abandoned contacts, shorten time-to-book, improve engineer utilisation, and capture more existing demand.

 Vantra would likely first be deployed on one or two service lines, such as boiler service bookings or out-of-hours repair triage.
 Success metrics would be simple: lower missed-call rate, higher booking conversion, faster response time, fewer manual scheduling steps, and more recovered revenue from unfinished bookings.